 That said, I received some blessings in disguise at the baby shower I so dreaded.
-Here are six baby gear essentials that saved my sanity as a new mom.
+Here are six baby gear products that saved my sanity as a new mom:

 Have you ever seen a baby wipe warmer and thought, “Aww, I need that for my baby.”
 No?
 I don’t blame you.
 It’s one of those trendy gadgets that I may have scoffed at once.
 I know some veteran moms still do.
 Warm wipes are an unnecessary luxury, right?
 Baby doesn’t care if a wet wipe is cold or warm.
 And if they do, they’ll get over it.